A Faithful and Quantitative Notion of Distant Reduction for the Lambda-Calculus with Generalized Applications: Quantitative Types Capture Strong Normalization

-\begin{theorem}[Characterization] System $\systemJ$ characterizes strong normalization, i.e. $t$ is $\systemJ$-typable if and only if $t$ is $\Rew{\db}$-normalizing.
-Moreover, if $\dern{\Gamma}{t:\sigma}{n}$ then the number of non-erasing steps in any reduction sequence from $t$ to normal form is bounded by $n$. \end{theorem}
+Soundness and completeness together entail: \begin{thm}[Characterization] System $\sysFullJ$ characterizes strong normalization, i.e. $t$ is $\sysFullJ$-typable if and only if $t \in \sn\dbeta $.
+Moreover, if $\dern{\Gamma}{t}{\sigma}{n}$ then the number of reduction steps in any reduction sequence from $t$ to normal form is bounded by $n$. \end{thm}